hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Rather than having to open a traditional database connection and execute SQL queries, we can connect to it using standard API
 	- It could be used by web services-based application including AWS Lambda, AWS AppSync and, AWS Cloud9
 	- It's much easier if you're designing an application from scratch and code it to utilize Aurora Serverless
 - Use cases:
-	- Intermittent workloads
+	- Intermittent workloads: an application uses a database and has random surges of traffic
-	- Unpredictable workloads
+	- Unpredictable workloads: an application has unpredictable database usage patterns
-	- Development databases (Test, Staging, A/B Testing) used during work hours (it will be shutted down automatically after work hours)
+	- Development databases (Test, Staging, A/B Testing) used during work hours and will be shutted down automatically after work hours
+	- We want to remove the complexity of managing database instances
+	- We want automatically scaling database instances

 </details>